 Briefly, JPEG2000 batch mode can take into account specific methods of task parallelism, based on the following:

-At the moment we don't consider here the following possible modes for JPEG 2000 benchmarking on GPU:
+At the moment we don't consider here the following possible modes for J2K encoding on GPU:

 Results for all modes will be published as soon as their implementations are ready.